Jasonccfu/Jasonccfu/README.md

-- 👋 Hi, I’m @Jasonccfu
+- 👋 Hi, I’m Jason.
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning coding!
-- 🌱 I’m currently learning HTML, CSS, JavaScrip, Java and Python.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Java and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...